-Healthcare is primarily financed via taxes.
-Healthcare treatment is free under the public social security system but as a patient, one also has to pay a basic fee.
+Healthcare is primarily financed through taxes.
+Healthcare treatment is free under the public social security system but, as a patient, one also has to pay a basic fee.

 In general, benefits are either introduced by the individual contract of employment or by the collective bargaining agreement.
 The benefits provided to an employee usually depend on his or her level of seniority in the organization.
-Common benefits, at least for persons at a more senior level, are:
+Common benefits, especially for more senior level workers, are:

-Contributions from the employer during parental leave (in addition to what is paid from the Swedish state).
+- Contributions from the employer during parental leave (in addition to what is paid from the Swedish government)

-Collective bargaining agreements typically include provisions regarding payment of pension contributions into private pension insurance.
-Benefits are generally subject to social security charges to be paid by the employer and taxes to be paid by the employee.
+Collective bargaining agreements typically include provisions regarding the payment of pension contributions into private pension insurance.
+Benefits are usually subject to social security charges (to be paid by the employer) as well as taxes (paid by the employee).